Stuart Forster reports on new GoldLeaf Service cars for the Rocky Mountaineer train service made in Berlin, Germany, and exported to western Canada.

 The production process of each of the cars takes around three months.
 Their steel bodies are sandblasted smooth and sprayed at a facility at Reinickendorf, in the northwest of Berlin.

-Each of the new cars feature panoramic windows with electronically controlled tinting that can be lightened or darkened to suit the lighting conditions.
+Each of the new cars features panoramic windows with electronically controlled tinting that can be lightened or darkened to suit the lighting conditions.
 The cars are air-conditioned and designed to operate with the outside temperature anywhere between a chilly -25˚C and a sweltering 50˚C.

 Leather seats on the upper floor of the cars have electronic controls for comfort adjustments.